John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260715_151502.png" width="400" height="800" />

 The benifit and reason why this repo uses this system is that it makes it increadibly easy to swtich out images in a document.

-All images inside documents are inserted via embeded links as opposed to containing the direct image file data.
-This means that all documents in this repo do not contain any images, only a link that points to a seperate image file.
-For example "Scripture-App-Builder-01-Installation-Instructions.fodt" could contain a link to an image named "example.png" inside the same folder as the document.

-If a file with that name is not found at that location the document will display a broken link.
-The reason this repo uses this system is that it makes it very easy to replace images as there is no need to manually go through and re-insert each and every image.
+Since screenshots containing english text will not be translated by crowdin the next best solution is to replace these screenshots with ones containing the correct language.
+This will be done automatically with the github workflow, however the user still needs to manually supply all screenshots.
+The images are located in images/(language)/(app builder name)/(image folder) and do not need to conform a specific file format.

 <!--- All images should be submitted to `images/(language)/(app builder name)/(image folder)` for example `"images/en-EN/KAB/KAB02".` or `"images/fr-FR/SAB/SAB03".` Images should also be numbered according to their order in a document.
 For example the first image would be named 1.png, the second would be 2.png, etc. This operates top to bottom and when images don't have a clear vertical order, left to right.